 Cross-cultural relationships tend to have extra challenges and difficulties to navigate.
 It is not uncommon that cultural differences that appear attractive at first turn out to be the sources of stress later in the relationship.

 All the issues mentioned above are normal challenges involved in adjusting to a new environment.
 However, being exposed to stress for a prolonged period without support can effect mental and emotional wellbeing.
-Some of the common issues that affect migrant and refugee communities in New Zealand include depression, anxiety, post-traumatic stress, family issues, relationship issues and addictions.
+Some of the common issues that affect migrant and refugee communities in New Zealand include depression, anxiety, post-traumatic stress, family issues, and relationship issues.

 It is often hard to reach out for help in an unfamiliar place and feeling isolated.
 Asking a stranger for help might feel very foreign.
 If you find yourself struggling please know that you are not alone, and that help is available.
 We practice respectfully, with trust, safety and confidentiality.
 Therapy is a space where you can talk about anything that is troubling you, including those worries that you normally keep to yourself for fear of being judged or misunderstood.